Rasakors/interactive-comic/README.md

 •	Project Description: what is the project, what is the overall concept and theme, and what kind of experience you were striving to create?

 -	The project was inspired by grudge and scary horror jump scares we used to get as links from our friends.
-We also decided to create a scary concept, with possible jump scares and a tale that would take the user when they would be scrolling.
+We also decided to create a scary concept, with  jump scares and a tale that would take the user when they would be scrolling.
 We decided that we would be asking questions, more so – rhetorical, but that would make the player follow along with this story of tagging along a scary character that would be leading into something unexpected.
-With the dark colors, red tones, we wanted to create suspense through every scroll, so that the player would be willing to continue scrolling whilst being uneasy.
+With the dark colors, red tones, we wanted to create suspense through every scroll, so that the player would be willing to continue scrolling whilst feeling uneasy.

 •	Process: How did you go about implementing the concept.
 Describe your role and what your contribution was.